Home

 Be Aware of Body Tension

 Try to check each hour and become aware of any tension your body may be experiencing.
 Are your neck and shoulders tense?
 Are your legs and knees feeling cramped?
 If you are working on autopilot, you may not realize how much time you are spending behind your desk, staring at a computer screen.
 Take time to take 3 deep breaths; do 2 minutes of shoulder rolls, do a neck stretch for 1 minute, and a reverse prayer pose for 2 minutes.
 These yoga exercises send oxygen to your muscles and help relieve the tension that builds up from sitting in one position.
 Or get up and walk for a few minutes to give your body time to relax.
-Either way, the body tension that builds from your work related stress can cause long term problems if this is an ongoing practice.
+Either way, the body tension that builds from your work related stress can cause long term problems if this is an on going practice.

 Take Time to Unwind When Returning Home